stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/libxsmm/README.md

-This directory allows the performance of the default matrix vector kernel benchmark to be compared with a libxsmm version.
+This directory allows the performance of the default matrix vector kernel benchmark to be compared with a libxsmm version and the kinner version with the matrix data reordered.
 In the libxsmm version the matmul intrinsic is replaced and an explicit just-in-time compilation call is placed outside of the k-loop.

-This code was originally proposed, implemented and tested (on the full LFRic code) by Wolfgang Hayek where he found a significant performance improvement.
+The libxsmm version was originally proposed, implemented and tested (on the full LFRic code) by Wolfgang Hayek where he found a significant performance improvement.
 This version differs slightly from his version as he also included a special case when the number of dofs in both cases is 1.
 In this benchmark we do not have this situation so can safely ignore this additional optimisation.
 Optimising for particular numbers of dofs is being done but is being treated as a separate optimisation.

-Files are
+The files in this directory are

 matrix_vector_kernel_mod.f90: the original matrix vector kernel with metadata removed to reduce the number of modules needed to compile the